qlik-oss/core-website/docs/documentation/services/qix-engine.md

 immediately available (see the figure below).
 This is an indication of poor performance.

-The cases where QIX Engine will not scale well over cores include:
+The cases where the QIX Engine will not scale well over cores include:

 * A single user triggers single-threaded operations.
 * The underlying hardware does not allow for good scaling (for example, when